2tracks/shop-chichi-ms-4/README.md

 Manager / Admin |Edit a blog post|Must be able to modify a blog post in the django admin Manager / Admin |Delete a blog post|Must be able to delete a blog post in the django admin

-- Wireframe made with Balsamic

 #### Color scheme
 ![Colors-used](https://github.com/2tracks/shop-chichi-ms-4/blob/master/misc/colors.png?raw=true)
 ![Colors-example](https://github.com/2tracks/shop-chichi-ms-4/blob/master/misc/colorexample.png?raw=true)
 - Color example made with Adobe XD
+- Wireframe made with Balsamic

 ## Features

 - Shop
-- Search by category
+- Search by category or topic
-- Sort by price, rating,
+- Sort by price, rating
 - View all products
 - View all clothes
 - Search for different topics